 Our fibers are 100% natural and organic.

-We only use safe and healthy plant dyes.
+We only use safe and healthy natural dyes.

 We believe that the clothing you put on your body should be as good for you as the food you put in it.
-That's why, instead of using petroleum-based dyes used on conventional clothing (and even used on other certified organic clothing), we use plant dyes.
-Here of some of the plants we use:
+That's why, instead of using petroleum-based dyes used on conventional clothing (and even used on other certified organic clothing), we use natural dyes.
+Here of some of the plants we use for dyes:

 Pomegranate peels are rich in vitamins and antioxidants, even more than the juicy pomegranate seeds.
 The peels are anti-inflammatory, anti-microbial and are consistently used in beauty products for maintaining healthy skin.